3 Great Film Documentaries You Have to See

 From day one it’s as if the movie would never be finished.
 Not only did Coppola replace his leading man Harvey Keitel with Martin Sheen (who suffered a heart attack during production) there was a constantly increasing budget amidst a script that was being re-written on a daily basis, and then there was an overweight Marlon Brando turning up to play the main antagonist without having read any of his lines.

-And the problems for Coppola didn’t end there.
+The problems for Coppola didn’t end there, though.
 He also had to contend with a drug-induced Dennis Hopper on set as well, antagonising Brando, during a production that was also fraught with tempestuous and unpredictable weather that ruined many expensive sets.

 There’s a lot of candid and honest interviews with some of the main cast and crew members throughout, and by the end of it you will appreciate Coppola’s dedication to the craft and his vision of turning what could have been a financial and critical disaster into a highly revered and profitable movie.